Zafehouze defined ‘Prevent & Protect’.

 First a short inflight to where Zafepass originates from?

-Back in 2002, we designed the first platform, which was patented in 2005.
+Back in 2002, we designed the first gen. platform, patented in 2005.
 When the Jericho Forum in the UK defined deperimeterization – it was very much aligned with our thoughts and ideas.
+When zero-trust was defined in 2010, it also matched well with our 1st generation platform.
+Then in 2013, Cloud Security Alliance defined Software Defined Perimeter – and again, the elements defined in SDP – equally matched our original design.

 The following years the second generation of the platform was developed, designed to scale the way infrastructure does with the combinations of public/private cloud, private datacenters and virtualization becoming the norm.